Probely/farcaster-onprem-agent/README.md

 # Building from source

-Note: this step is not required to run the Agent.
-It's only if you want to understand how the Agent and Installer are built.
+This step is **not** required to run the Agent.

+Follow these instructions if you want to understand how the Agent and Installer are built.

 * Start by checking the code out from the repository: